10 BEST Places to Stay in Lake Louise

 The Lake Louise Inn offers some of the best value for a traditional hotel in Lake Louise.
 It’s located in the Lake Louise village and features an onsite restaurant, pool, fitness center, outdoor grills, and free shuttle to the ski resort in the winter.

-A number of recently renovated rooms are a particular highlight with fireplaces in the rooms.
-However, the majority of rooms are fairly basic and are absent things like a mini-fridge.
-The standard rooms are a bit cramped at that too, but it’s also one of the more affordable options for hotels in Lake Louise.
+Several recently renovated rooms with fireplaces are a particular highlight.
+However, the majority of rooms are fairly basic and lack things like a mini-fridge.
+The standard rooms are a bit cramped, too, but it’s also one of the more affordable options for hotels in Lake Louise.

 Mountaineer Lodge

-Situated in Lake Louise Village the Mountaineer Lodge provides convenient access to the Lake and ski resort.
-Included in the room rate is a complimentary continental breakfast buffet, WiFi, and parking.
-There are various rooms available that include standard rooms with king/queen, or rooms with two queen beds.
+Situated in Lake Louise Village, the Mountaineer Lodge provides convenient access to the Lake and ski resort.
+A complimentary continental breakfast buffet, WiFi, and parking are included in the room rate.
+Various rooms are available, including standard rooms with king/queen beds or rooms with two queen beds.

 Castle Mountain Chalets

-Castle Mountain Chalets is located in Castle Junction, just a 20-minute drive away from Lake Louise on the Bow Valley Parkway, making it one of the best hotels near Lake Louise.
-If you don’t mind a Lake Louise hotel that is a bit off the beaten path and away from the crowds at Lake Louise, consider here.
+Castle Mountain Chalets is located in Castle Junction, just a 25-minute drive away from Lake Louise on the Bow Valley Parkway, making it one of the best hotels near Lake Louise.
+If you don’t mind a hotel that is a bit off the beaten path and away from the crowds at Lake Louise, consider here.

 Skoki Lodge